JuliaData/DataFrames.jl/docs/src/lib/metadata.md

-Processing metadata for `SubDataFrame` and `DataFrameRow` has more overhead than for other types defined in DataFrames.jl that support metadata, because they have a more complex logic of handling it (they support only `:note` metadata, which means that other metadata needs to be filtered-out).
+Processing metadata for `SubDataFrame` and `DataFrameRow` has more overhead than for other types defined in DataFrames.jl that support metadata, because they have a more complex logic of handling it (they support only `:note`-style metadata, which means that other metadata needs to be filtered-out).

 ## Examples